JoaoLopesF/Esp-Mobile-Apps-Esp32/README.md

     **/

 If your project needs to send much data,
-I recommend changing the codes to send binary messages.
+I recommend changing to send binary messages.

-This project is for a few messages per second.
+This project is for a few messages per second (less than 20).
 It is more a mobile app limit (more to Android).

 If your project need send more,